p-martinho/Enumeration/README.md

 An `Enumeration` is a class that holds a value of type `string`.
 Each `Enumeration` class should have declared one or more static instances to set the available enumeration members.

 - Create a new enumeration class by extending `Enumeration<T>`, where `T` is the class itself.
-- Add a private constructor, as in the example bellow.
+- Add a private constructor, as in the bellow example.
 - Create a `public static readonly` instance of the class for each enumeration member.

 > Or you can use the [Generator](#source-generator) in `PMart.Enumeration.Generator` package to generate the code for you!